rhysfaultless-cpr/pervasive_display_E2581KS061_demo/README.md

     I then removed the file paths, and just included the library name to be imported, without the relative file path.
     Arduino IDE was then able to locate the file, and compile.
     I left comments in the .h libraries of the authors original import statement.
+4. The application manual mentions that bits are interpretted as
+    - 1 = Black
+    - 0 = White
+    This is opposite of how the PDi Apps tool outputs data.
+    Per this tool:
+    - 8 black pixels as (0x00)
+    - 8 white pixels as (0xff)